OneManMonkeySquad/UtilityAI/readme.md

         ai.Process(this);
     }

-    void UpdateContext() {
+    public void UpdateContext() {
         // In real code you would scan for enemies here (Physics.OverlapSphere) or compute cover positions via raycasts

         context.somePositions.Clear();
         if (Random.Range(0f, 1f) > 0.5f)